 By developing intuitive user interfaces and easy-to-use interactive systems, HCID facilitates how we ‘talk’ to our smart devices.
-With the EIT Digital Master School programme on Human Computer Interaction and Design, you’ll have the skills – and confidence – you need to design the systems that define this interaction.
+With the EIT Digital master's programme in Human Computer Interaction and Design, you will get the skills and knowledge needed to design the systems that define this interaction.

 What you will gain